mayankpant2012/the-best-classifier/README.md

 # the-best-classifier
 This project was made under the Coursera Machine Learning course.

-Run the the-best-classifier.ipynb file to execute the project.
+Run the best-classifier.ipynb file to execute the project.

 It uses IBM Watson Studio environment.